danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-As you can see, we have renamed the `AlamofireMovieService` to `baseService` and
+We rename the `AlamofireMovieService` to `baseService` and create a `RealmMovieService`
-created a new `RealmMovieService` instance into which we inject the `baseService`.
+instance, into which we inject the `baseService`.
+The app is still loading top
-The app is still loading top grossing movies using a `service`, but the instance
+grossing movies using a `service`, but the instance will now first check the
-will now first check the database then call the api.
-However, the most important
+database then call the api.

-thing here is that the app doesn't care about any of this.
-Just as the decorator
+An important thing here is that the app doesn't care about any of this.
+Just as
-doesn't care about the internal workings of its base service, the app only cares
+the decorator doesn't care about the internal workings of its base service, the
-about the protocol, not the implementation (in the code above, it actually knows
+app only uses the protocol, not the implementation.
+In the code above, it actually
-about the implementation, but we'll fix that later).
+knows about the implementation, but we'll fix that later.

 The output will be the following, the first time we run the app with this setup: